Swewi/Hackteam5_may25/README.md

 ## Credits
 <details><summary>Details</summary>

-* This project was created by Team5
+* This project was created by Team5 - The Digital Relatives.
+* Our families for allowing us the time to join the hackathon.
 </details>